foivz/pop-app-flutter/README.md

 ## ENG
 Application for the course Entrepreneurial Venture.

-The application enables cooperation between buyers and sellers in a virtual market.
+The application enables cooperation between buyers (vendors) and sellers (customers) in a virtual market.
-The seller has a store and the items he sells, and the customers buy the items with their available funds.
+The seller has a store and the items they sell, and the buyers buy the items with their available funds.

 The application is a complete rebuild of the obsolete Android application from the private repository github.com/AIR-FOI-HR/AIR1903.

 ## HRV
 Aplikacija za kolegij Poduzetnički pothvat.

 Aplikacija omogućuje suradnju kupaca i prodavača na virtualnoj tržnici.
 Prodavač ima dućan i artikle koje prodaje, a kupci kupuju artikle raspoloživim sredstvima.

 Aplikacija je restauracija zastarjele Android aplikacije s privatnog repozitorija github.com/AIR-FOI-HR/AIR1903.